sqroot-eu/sqroot.eu/_posts/2015/2015-09-05-office-prank-building-a-secondary-remote-to-a-wireless-doorbell.markdown

 Building the module from scratch was done over the weekend.
 I started by drawing up the circuit I wanted to build in [Fritzing](http://fritzing.org/home).

-{% picture 2015/09/doorbell/schematic.png alt="Schematic of the module" %}
+{% asset 2015/09/doorbell/schematic.png alt="Schematic of the module" %}

 The circuit is quite minimal, but with some added bazang: